 When it comes to retirement, the rule of thumb is that your bond allocation should be 110 minus your age.
 Let's assume that you'd like to retire in 2040 at age 64.
 According to the rule of 110, about 46 percent of your portfolio should be invested in bonds.
 A quick look at some of 2040 target date funds, however, shows bond allocations of about 15 percent as of 2023.
 Expect those allocations to change as we get closer to 2040.

 As with any form of investment, aim for diversification.
-At a minimum, that means a mix of corporate, treasury, and municipal bonds.
+At a minimum, that means a mix of corporate, treasury, and municipal bonds, or treasury bonds with different durations and payments that are spread out over a year.
 You may also wish to add foreign government bonds, particularly ones denominated in U.S. dollars.
 Diversification helps limit the impact of any losses you may incur.

 Bond Bootcamp: Develop a Deeper Understanding of Fixed Income Investing Nersesian says this about 16 minutes in. ↩